Make-UpWorkClub/StudyNotes/en-US/notes/biology/cegep3-eco/adaptive radiation.md

 # adaptive radiation

+Rapid diversification of organisms from a single ancestral species, particularly when new resources or biological niches are available

-Rapid diversification of different groups of species
+- Rapid = millions of years instead of 100 millions—billions of years
+- Characterizes many geological period changes

 Historical causes: